ize-er/pointerize/README.md

 - Only use string values for properties of `svg_attributes` and `css_properties`.
 - For custom images use shape `type` of `image` and set `href` attribute.

+### Reduce Boilerplate and Improve Performance

+When creating a large number of shapes, or when using the same `animations`/`effects`/`svg_attributes` properties for multiple shapes, make use of `make_multiple`.
+It groups the shapes inside `g` and applies their identical properties only to `g`.
+See the advanced presets for examples.

 ### Potential Conflicts

 - Pattern: